tom-seddon/beeb_test_os/README.md

 A failure from the standard memory test gives you an indication that there's an error, but you'll need to run additional tests to check for further problems and to narrow it down to the probably failing ICs.
-So next thing to do is a memory test with options - please refer to the instructions below for the details.
-Select `Y` for the memory refresh mode, `M` for the memory region, and use `00` for the ignore mask.
+So next thing to do is a memory test with options - press BREAK to get back to the initial state, then do `SHIFT`+`M`, then follow [the memory test with options instructions below](#main-memory-test-with-options), selecting `Y` for the memory refresh mode, `M` for the memory region, and using `00` as the ignore mask.

 If you get an error, repeat the process, this time using the 2-digit value displayed as the ignore mask.
 Keep going until you get a